superg3m/ckit/README.md

 4. ./run.ps1

 ### Next Steps
+0. - [/] Finish the linked list should be super duper easy to finish.

-1. - [/] Rewrite the memory tagging system
+1. - [ ] Rewrite the memory tagging system
 	- [ ] Register custom Tags
 	- [ ] ckit_alloc(size_in_bytes) // No longer requiring a tag it will just be a tag call user_unknown.
 	- [ ] It should be trivial to put file and function information from where an allocation originated. (be careful for reallocations)